 There are a range of supportive measures UNH offers to impacted parties who report sexual assault, domestic violence, dating violence, and/or stalking.
-UNH will accommodate changes to academic, working, transportation, and living situations if requested by the impacted party and reasonably available.
-UNH may also issue a mutual no contact order, directing the alleged offender(s) not to contact the victim or a directive ordering the alleged offense and victim not to have contact with each other.
-Supportive measures can be ongoing, are not necessarily tied to the outcome of a disciplinary action and will be developed on a case-by-case basis in response to the request and concerns of the victim.
-UNH can help victims develop a safety plan, if requested by the victim.
-UNH can assist students in developing a safety plan as well.
-For more information about institutional no-contact orders and how to request accommodations, please contact the Civil Rights & Equity Office (contact information in "Reporting and Resources" section of this document)t.
+Supportive Measures may include changes to academic, working, transportation, and living situations if requested by the impacted parties and reasonable available.
+UNH may also issue a mutual no contact order, directing the alleged offender(s) and impacted party not have with each other.
+Supportive measures can be ongoing, are not necessarily tied to the outcome of a disciplinary action and will be developed on a case-by-case basis in response to the request and concerns of the impacted party.
+UNH can help impacted parties develop a safety plan, as well.
+For more information about institutional mutual no-contact orders and how to request accommodations, please see the "Reporting and Resources" section of this document.

-CAMPUS STUDENT DISCIPLINARY PROCEDURES FOR MISCONDUCT INCLUDING SEXUAL ASSAULT, DOMESTIV VIOELNCE, DATING VIOLENCE AND STALKING
+CAMPUS STUDENT DISCIPLINARY PROCEDURES FOR MISCONDUCT INCLUDING SEXUAL ASSAULT, DOMESTIC VIOLENCE, DATING VIOLENCE AND STALKING